 🧰 Quelle vitesse choisir pour une ponceuse à ongles ?

-🔧 Factors influencing the choice of speed
+🔧 Factors influencing speed choice

 • Cuticle pocket depth : space between the cuticle and the pterygium.